High order discretization schemes for stochastic volatility models: Numerical comparative analysis of the proposed schemes with standard discretization methods

 In order to illustrate the strong convergence rate of a discretization scheme $\widehat{X}^N$, we consider the squared $L^2$-norm of the supremum of the difference between the scheme with time step $\frac{T}{N}$ and the one with time step $\frac{T}{2N}$ :

-This quantity will exhibit the same asymptotic behavior with respect to $N$ as the squared $L^2$-norm of the difference between the scheme with time step $\frac{T}{N}$ and the limiting process towards which it converges (see Alfonsi \citeyear{Alfonsi}).
+This quantity will exhibit the same asymptotic behavior with respect to $N$ as the squared $L^2$-norm of the difference between the scheme with time step $\frac{T}{N}$ and the limiting process towards which it converges (see Alfonsi \cite{Alfonsi}).

 In Figure \ref{fig:strongLogAsset}, we draw the logarithm of the Monte Carlo estimation of (\ref{expreStrong}) as a function of the logarithm of the number of time steps.
-The number of Monte Carlo samples used is equal to $M=10000$ and the number of discretization steps is a power of $2$ varying from $2$ to $256$.
+The number of discretization steps is a power of $2$ varying from $2$ to $256$ and the number of Monte Carlo samples used is equal to $M=10 \,000$.
 We also consider the strong convergence of the schemes on the asset itself (see Figure \ref{fig:strongAsset}) by computing $ \ee\left[\max_{0\leq k \leq N} \left|e^{\widehat{X}^N_{t_k}}-e^{\widehat{X}^{2N}_{t_{k}}}\right|^2\right] $.

+The confidence intervals of the estimations are reported in error bars in the figures : as one can see, the number of simulations considered suffices to have precise results.
+The average width of the confidence intervals reported in figures \ref{fig:strongLogAsset} and \ref{fig:strongAsset} is equal to 0.07.
+Note that, since the width of the confidence interval in the estimation of (\ref{expreStrong}) is proportional to the standard error which should theoretically be proportional to $N$ too, then the width of the confidence interval expressed in logarithmic scale should be constant.
+We can see that this is indeed the case, especially when the number of time-steps is large enough.

 The slopes of the regression lines are reported in Table~\ref{tab:slopes}.
+For completeness sake, we give the standard deviation of the residuals in the regression.
 We see that, both for the logarithm of the asset and for the asset itself, all the schemes exhibit a strong convergence of order $\frac{1}{2}$.
 Our schemes only have a better constant.